Welcome to Newcastle Reform Synagogue.

 The cycle of festivals, including Shabbat, mark the Jewish year.

 We hold services most Shabbat evenings and mornings, and for all major festivals and the High Holydays.
+We livestresm most services and hold regular services on zoom (please see your newsletter or ask for details)

 Our Erev Shabbat (Friday evening) services begin at 8pm except on the last Friday of each month when we start at 6.45pm, usually follwed by a Shabbat meal.